 From a marketing perspective, you want to make sure that users who visit your site can easily get in touch with you.
 Your social media outlets should be listed on your website with your contact information to lend credibility and build trust.
 Your contact info (address, phone, email, etc.) should be easily accessible, such as in the footer of each page.

-Check in with us next week when we reveal the next 5 common usability mistakes that businesses frequently make on their websites.
+Check in with us next week when we reveal the next 5 common usability web design mistakes that businesses frequently make on their websites.
 In the meantime, if you would like your website reviewed, please visit CueCamp and request your free marketing analysis video.
 You will receive a 5-10 minute video that analyzes the usability and marketing effectiveness of your website, delivered within 48 hours.